mpavithr/healthcare-platform/README.md

 2. Chat
 3. Device

-Work on each module will be done in sprints.

 ## Code structure

 This repository contains the front end code for the entire application (REACT-Native) + Backend for the chat application + user authentication which are both done via Firebase.